port254

 CII Risk Assessment & Risk Register

 Annual cybersecurity risk assessment is mandatory for all designated CII owners.
-The 12-month deadline from commencement fell in February 2025 — most operators are already in breach.
-We deliver a structured assessment that satisfies NC4 compliance requirements and gives your CISO a defensible risk posture.
+The 12-month deadline from commencement fell in February 2025.
+Most operators are already in breach.
+We deliver a structured assessment that satisfies the Director's compliance reporting requirements and gives your Chief Information Security Officer (CISO) a defensible risk posture.

 • Threat and vulnerability assessment across your CII environment